The Re-use of Public Sector Information Regulations 2015 applies to all documents held by public sector bodies unless stated as specifically excluded:

-Following your submission of the request form, a letter will be sent to you detailing our decision.
-If re-use is permitted, the letter will also contain details of any proposed fee and licence issued.
+A letter will be sent to you detailing our decision.
+If re-use is allowed, the letter will also have details of any proposed fee and licence issued.
 You will be asked to sign the licence and return it, together with the fee.

-The fee will be established on a case by case basis, but the costs in the majority of cases will be marginal.
+The fee will be established on a case by case basis, but the costs in most cases will be marginal.

 If you are unhappy with the decision, you can ask for an Internal Review, and the council will aim to respond within 20 working days.
 If you are still unhappy after the complaints procedure, you can refer your complaint to the Information Commissioner's Office.

 If you use the information without a licence, you will be breaking the law and Southampton City Council may take action against you.
 Violation of Copyright law is a very serious matter and in doing so you could be held liable in both in both a Civil and Criminal Court.